 The bodies belonged to Sue, John, and Dana.
-A search of the premises revealed the boys still in their room, alive and unharmed.
+A search of the premises revealed the trio of younger boys still in their room, alive and unharmed.
 With the help of neighbors, Sheila removed the three children.
 The fourth victim, 12-year-old daughter Tina, was nowhere to be found.

 Sue Sharp, John, and Dana met a decidedly violent end.
 Their bodies were bound with medical tape and appliance wire; they had been stabbed, bludgeoned, and strangled to death.
 Examinations revealed that the victims suffered blows from at least two different hammers of varying sizes, and Sue and John had been stabbed repeatedly.
 Sue had also been bludgeoned with a Daisy Powerline 880 rifle, while Dana Wingate was strangled to death by hand.

-Several suspects were named in the case, including Marty Smartt, a close friend of the local sheriff, and “Bo” Boubede, a supposed hitman for the Chicago and Las Vegas mobs.
+Several suspects were named in the case.
+Among them was Marty Smartt, a neighbor of the Smart family and close friend of the local sheriff, and “Bo” Boubede, a supposed hitman for the Chicago and Las Vegas mobs.
 Many of the suspects were said to have been former romantic partners or spurned paramours of Sue Sharp.
 Despite considerable evidence and police questioning, no arrests were made.

-In 1984, part of a skull was found 29 miles away near Camp Eighteen in neighboring Butte County.
-An anonymous phone call placed to the Butte County Sheriff’s office claimed that the skull belonged to Tina Sharp.
-The phone call prompted a thorough examination of the area, revealing a jawbone and several other bones.
+In April of 1984, three years after the slayings occurred, part of a skull was found 29 miles away near Camp Eighteen in neighboring Butte County.
+The discovery prompted a thorough examination of the area, revealing a jawbone and several other bones.
 The fragments were eventually determined to belong to young Tina.

 The discovery of Tina’s remains compounded a case already steeped in mystery.
 Why was the body of Tina Sharp found so far away from Cabin 28?
 How could a murder with so much physical evidence remain unsolved?
-Both the original and back-up recording of the anonymous phone call that led the Butte County Sheriff’s office to the location of Tina’s remains were released to an undisclosed law enforcement official.
-Shortly thereafter, the recordings disappeared—prompting some to suspect a police cover-up.
+The abundance of loose threads, in conjunction with what appeared to be a substandard investigation, have prompted some to suspect a police cover-up.